Outlook to the 2012 season - doing the first repairs 2012

 It was great to spend some time with the car again after the long winter months!

-the RediRad system!
+The RediRad system!
 Great stuff!

-the replacement speaker and the original one
+The replacement speaker on the left and the original one on the right.

-the new speakers with the old one
+The new speakers with the old one.

-the Eldorado is coming close to the 28k mark...
+The Eldorado is coming close to the 28k mark...
 Still a low mileage car ;-)

 Detailing the paint of the 1967 Eldorado